obscuritysystems/simple_backdoor_linux/README.md

 WARNING I AM NOT RESPONSIBLE FOR THE STUPID SHIT YOU DO WITH THIS.

-This is meant for DC801 CTF, not for anything leaving this code running is dangerous.
+This is meant for DC801 CTF, not for anything else !!!!

+Leaving this code running is dangerous.

 To compile this code you will need gcc and make.